softdevlife/contributed_articles/notes/how_to_master_data_engineering.md

 is the last thing a captain will want to do for his crew.
 The basics of data exploration a data engineer should know are:

-* To know the order of execution of all the basic keywords of a query and how to use them properly (SELECT, FROM, WHERE, GROUP BY, HAVING)
+* **SQL Keywords:** To know the order of execution of all the basic keywords of a query and how to use them properly (SELECT, FROM, WHERE, GROUP BY, HAVING)
-* The ability to understand the data types of each column, how to manipulate strings, the ability to use conditional statements and how to aggregate data by picking the max, min, sum, average, median and so on.
+* **Aggregates, Data Types & Manipulation:** The ability to understand the data types of each column, how to manipulate strings, the ability to use conditional statements and how to aggregate data by picking the max, min, sum, average, median and so on.
-* The ability to know what the most proper joins against several tables, that includes left join, right join, inner join, full outer join, union, union all.
+* **Joins:** The ability to know what the most proper joins against several tables, that includes left join, right join, inner join, full outer join, union, union all.
-* The ability to understand what NULL represents in a column and the corresponding Boolean logic (true or false) when evaluating against null values.
+* **Null Values:** The ability to understand what NULL represents in a column and the corresponding Boolean logic (true or false) when evaluating against null values.
-* Understanding how the records of a table are identified as unique and the ability to know and ways to identify the join of two tables whether they are a one to zero relationship, one to one relationship, and one to many relationship.
+* **Cardinality:** Understanding how the records of a table are identified as unique and the ability to know and ways to identify the join of two tables whether they are a one to zero relationship, one to one relationship, and one to many relationship.
-* The ability to use window functions that involve partitioning, sorting and ranking records (row_number, rank, dense_rank), getting the values from previous or subsequent records (lag, lead), and the ability to do cumulative sums (rows between unprecedented and current).
+* **Window Functions:** The ability to use window functions that involve partitioning, sorting and ranking records (row_number, rank, dense_rank), getting the values from previous or subsequent records (lag, lead), and the ability to do cumulative sums (rows between unprecedented and current).
-* To understand the advantages and disadvantages of a relational and columnar database and how to use indexes and partition columns correspondingly.
+* **Advantages of each database:** To understand the advantages and disadvantages of a relational and columnar database and how to use indexes and partition columns correspondingly.

 Although all of the above are easy to learn, they are very hard to master.
 Courses that provide exercises and assignments can teach you fast the basics,